erickvasm/dotfiles/doc/Installation.md

 - I use the icloud plugin to synchronize passwords.
 - Clean the bar and leave it with only the windows icon and the search icon
   - I leave only the browser, explorer, store and terminal icon
 - Update Microsoft Edge
   - login in Microsoft Edge
   - Sync all accounts
+- Invert the scroll direction and the keymap (like mac)

 ## Setup lid of laptop